top of page

 S: He specifically warned me you’d make such outlandish, canker-y aristocratic demands

-B: heh heh – the proper way to deal with the poor and shrewd man, good Snake – no – you may inform him that I’d conclude a compact without more delay - and repeat to him “please, sir, to mention your pay” – it should provide deuced quality entertainment to watch him respond (laughs)
+B: Heh heh - the proper way to deal with the poor yet shrewd man, my good Snake! - no - you may inform him that I’ll conclude a compact without more delay - and repeat to him “please, sir, to mention your pay” - it should provide deuced quality entertainment to watch him respond

 S: That your pen is still extant in Venice will be coinage to his ears